-- Remove coats before entering the learning space - Enter the learning space in silence apart from salutation (good morning Miss/Sir, good afternoon Miss/Sir) - Collect resources on arrival - Put your planner, achievement card and pencil case on the desk - Begin the 'do now' task immediately - Answer the register by saying 'yes Miss' or 'yes Sir' - At the end of the lesson stand behind your chair.
-Put your book in the box on the way out. - Leave the lesson in silence and make your way with purpose to your next lesson. - We want STARs! see explanation below.
+- ✓ Remove coats before entering the learning space - ✓ Enter the learning space in silence apart from salutation (good morning Miss/Sir, good afternoon Miss/Sir) - ✓ Collect resources on arrival - ✓ Put your achievement card and pencil case on the desk - ✓ Begin the 'do now' task immediately (and in silence) - ✓ Answer the register by saying 'yes Miss' or 'yes Sir' - ✓ At the end of the lesson stand behind your chair.
+Put learning resources away as directed. - ✓ Leave the lesson in silence and make your way with purpose to your next lesson. - ✓ We want STARs! see explanation below.

-Sit up straight Track the speaker Ask and answer questions
+Sit up straight

+Track the speaker

+Ask and answer questions